-Service users, families and carers are to be included in the decision making process relating to transfer, where clinically appropriate.
+Service users, families and carers are to be included in the decision making process relating to transfer along with considering their views, providing information about services, and recording their preferences, where clinically appropriate.

-3.2.1 Where a service user is discharged from an inpatient setting, and where the system is available, a nominated medic who has been involved in the care and discharge of the patient will complete the Discharge Form located on Rio.
+- 3.2.1 Where a service user is discharged from an inpatient setting, and where the system is available, a nominated medic who has been involved in the care and discharge of the patient will complete the Discharge Form located on Rio.
 A letter will then be generated and sent to the GP via the Hybrid mail system by a nominated member of staff.
-This needs to be completed within 24 hours of discharge.
+This needs to be completed within 24 hours of discharge. - 3.2.2 Service user's should be asked/ advised to return any surplus/ out dated medications to pharmacy and there should be a record of this discussion in the clinical notes